HaoliangCheng/sleep-stage-classification/MATLAB_code/Result.md

 - **DT/KNN**: Does not require balanced data

 ### Precision
-- **Stage 1**: The precison in stage 1 is much lower than other stage in all these models.
+- **Stage 1**: The precision in stage 1 is much lower than other stages in all these models.